Innocent-lucifer/studio/README.md

 To get started, take a look at src/app/page.tsx.

+## Typography

+The application uses the modern and clean Geist font family from Vercel.

+- **Geist Sans:** Used for all headings, paragraphs, and general UI text to ensure excellent readability.
+- **Geist Mono:** Used for any monospaced text, such as code snippets or displaying unique identifiers, providing clear character distinction.

 ## Color Palette

 The application primarily uses a dark theme.
 Here are the key colors used throughout the UI: